Tick. Tock. Tick. Tock.

 Mango Languages offers a number of useful, interactive features, including dialogues, grammar lessons and cultural notes.

-One of the most immersive aspects of the program is that it encourages you to speak as well as listen.
+One of the most immersive aspects of this particular Japanese software immersion program is that it encourages you to speak as well as listen.
 You will frequently have the opportunity to record yourself saying words and phrases and compare your pronunciation to that of a native speaker.

 You can even see how the wavelengths line up—a pretty useful tool for nailing the unique rise and fall of each word.